Transposition (chess)

-In chess, a transposition is a sequence of moves that results in a position which may also be reached by another, more common sequence of moves.
+In chess, a transposition is a sequence of moves that results in a position that may also be reached by another, more common sequence of moves.
 Transpositions are particularly common in the opening, where a given position may be reached by different sequences of moves.
 Players sometimes use transpositions deliberately, to avoid variations they dislike, lure opponents into unfamiliar or uncomfortable territory or simply to worry opponents.
-To transpose means to play move(s) that result in a transposition.
+To transpose is to play a move that results in a transposition.

 Transposition tables are an essential part of a computer chess program.

 Transpositions exist in other abstract strategy games such as shogi, Go, tic-tac-toe and Hex.

 Examples

 Positions reached by different routes

 For instance, the first position can be obtained from the Queen's Gambit: